Opening your tickets is easiest when images are loaded. If images are blocked, find the link to download them at the top of the email message.

 Please stay home and take care of yourself.

-Please also notify the box office as soon as you realize that you cannot attend.
-Everyone who notifies the box office in advance that they will miss a show due to illness or other COVID-19 concerns will be given a full refund for their tickets.
-Please call 907-263-ARTS (2787) or send an email to email@example.com or use our online refund request form.
+Please also notify CenterTix as soon as you realize that you cannot attend.
+Everyone who notifies the ticket office in advance that they will miss a show due to illness can be given a customer credit.
+Please call 907-263-ARTS (2787) or send an email to [email protected] or use our online refund request form.

 If you are vaccinated, you can still attend an event.

-Because of the current high transmission of the Delta variant in Alaska, you should consider taking a COVID-19 test.
+Because of the current high transmission of the Omicron variant in Alaska, you should consider taking a COVID-19 test 5 days after your last exposure.

 Close contacts include everyone you live with as well as anyone who has been closer to you than 6 feet for more than 15 minutes.
 Even if you and a close contact were wearing masks at all times, it is considered a close contact.

-Please contact the box office as soon as you realize that you cannot attend due to COVID-19 exposure.
-Everyone notifying the box office for this reason in advance of the show will be given a full refund.
-Please call 907-263-ARTS (2787) or send an email to firstname.lastname@example.org or use our online refund request form now.
+Please contact the CenterTix as soon as you realize that you cannot attend due to COVID-19 exposure.
+Everyone notifying the ticket office for this reason in advance of the show will be given a full refund.
+Please call 907-263-ARTS (2787) or send an email to [email protected] or use our online refund request form now.

 COVID-19 is a new illness and information about it is being updated regularly.
 Some infectious people never develop symptoms.